luisrui/Seeing-AI-system/README.md

 ## All Right Reserved
 A system of recognizing masked people's face.

+##
+The paper of the code is as well uploaded in the repo as masked_unmasked_face_recognition.pdf

 ### Files with specifications
 #### Appendix Folder
 This contains three supporting files for preprocessing procedure.